cybergarage/go-cbor/doc/conversion.md

 ![](img/conv_table_to.png)

-To unmarshal to a user-defined struct, `go-cbor` offers `UnmarshalTo()`. `Unmarshal()To` tries to convert from  an encoded bytes of CBOR into the specified user-defined struct.
+To unmarshal to a user-defined struct, `go-cbor` offers `Decoder::Unmarshal()` and `UnmarshalTo()`.
+The functions try to convert from an encoded bytes of CBOR into the specified user-defined struct.
 In addition to the basic CBOR measure types, `go-cbor` supports additional tag major types such as datetime.